c6o/docs/_fragments/app-requirements.md

-The CodeZero CLI has no prerequisites when installed via Homebrew.
+The CodeZero App has no prerequisites when installed via Homebrew.

 If you install via npm these are the requirements:
 * NPM (Version 6.14+)